John-pels/ai-multimodal-demo/README.md

 ### Prerequisites

 - Node.js 18+ installed on your local development machine
-- A Google API key for Gemini Pro Vision
+- A Google API key for Gemini models

 ### Installation